iscanegemen/Data-Science-with-Foursquare-API/README.md

 ## Customer.py

-In this class, we define all the attributes and functionalities of a real customer.
-We give an ID to represent each distinct customer, then we set their location, cash and range to the relevant company on a random basis.
+In this class, we define all the attributes and functionalities of a real customer.**We give an ID to represent each distinct customer, then we set their location, cash and range to the relevant company on a random basis**.

 ## datacollection_api.ipynb

 Using the Foursquare Places API, we have come up with a large dataset which we can analyze and synthesize.
 We chose New York as our target city to work on.
-Then, we got the venues in New York in JSON format, parsed them and come up with a very large DataFrame.
-As a result, we have turned this DataFrame to a CSV file to use it in other classes.
+Then, we got the **venues in New York in JSON format**, parsed them and come up with a very large DataFrame.
+As a result, we have turned this **DataFrame to a CSV file** to use it in other classes.

 ## EE393_Semester_Project_Map_SimpleGUI_CompanyObject_Version2.ipynb